ryanrolds/blog/content/posts/basic_rss_feed.md

 }
 ```

 The `PageManager` struct has a method called `buildRss`.
 That method gets up to 20 posts from the `Postmanager` provided to the `PageManager`.
 It then creates a buffer that will hold the rendered XML document.
 The template is then rendered using the list of recent posts, the Site struct, and current date & time.
 Then the method adds the rendered document to the page cache under the key `rss.xml` (it's key+value store).
-With the page in the cache we can now create an HTTP router handler that will respond with cached document.
+With the page in the cache, we can now create an HTTP route handler that will respond with the cached document.

-> When implementing the template it's helpful to setup the HTTP route handler, run the server, and access the document with your browser.
+> When implementing the template, it's helpful to set up the HTTP route handler, run the server, and access the document with your browser.
 Copy the document text and run it through the [RSS Feed Validator](https://validator.w3.org/feed/#validate_by_input).

-## Route Handler
+### Route Handler

-Lets get right to the handler code:
+Let's get right to the handler code:

 ``` go
 func (s *Site) pageHandler(w http.ResponseWriter, r *http.Request) {